bjorndown/tattle/README.md

 # Tattle

-Sends low disk space warnings to a mattermost channel.
+Performs checks on a Linux machine.
+Sends alerts to a mattermost channel.
 Best to schedule it with a systemd timer or similar.

+Currently supported checks

+* low disk space (via `df`)
+* non-active systemd user units (via `systemctl --user`)

 ## Build